-Today, we conclude our review of the article in the November, 2005 issue of Journal of Applied Physiology entitled, "Effects of exercise and diet on chronic disease."
-We have looked at the effect of diet and exercise on heart disease, hypertension, diabetes, the Metabolic Syndrome and cancer.
-As we conclude our review of this excellent study, we are reminded that diet and exercise can prevent illness and they can improve our health if we already have a chronic disease.
+Several years ago, we reviewed an article in the November, 2005 issue of Journal of Applied Physiology entitled, "Effects of exercise and diet on chronic disease."
+We looked at the effect of diet and exercise on heart disease, hypertension, diabetes, the Metabolic Syndrome and cancer.
+We were reminded that diet and exercise can often prevent illness and can improve our health if we already have a chronic disease.
 It is worthwhile to note that the most beneficial steps you can take for your health do not involve pills or physicians; they are: get active and eat right.